 New employees and students must complete (PJPD16) University Information Security Awareness Training.
 Employees and students with a start date before April 12, 2016 must complete either (PJPD16) University Information Security Awareness, or all of the older security awareness training courses (HI5100, HI5200, and HI5300).

-In addition to the required online training, Health Information Privacy & Compliance Office staff members are available to provide live training to your department.
-This is an excellent option if you feel your group could use a HIPAA refresher or if you need a speaker for a regularly scheduled staff meeting.
-Please contact us to schedule a speaker.
+The Health Information Privacy & Compliance Office can provide a live HIPAA training session to your department.
+Anyone who attends a live HIPAA training session will count as having completed HIPAA16.
+A live HIPAA training session is an excellent option if you feel your group could use a HIPAA refresher or if you need a speaker for a regularly scheduled staff meeting.
+Please contact us to schedule a trainer.

 Questions About Training

 Privacy Coordinators with questions about proxy enrolling in ULearn can look to these job aids to see if their question is answered in one of the guides created by the Office of Information Technology.

 Trainees can get many questions about training answered by contacting Technology Help.
 Questions that are appropriate to ask Technology Help about include: